 Professor Robert Harris discusses how Darden's executive-format MBA programs teach quantitative skills through the case method:

 What is it like to participate in a case method discussion?
-Peter Vanderloo — a lawyer, former Marine Corps officer and Executive MBA student — gives his views on the case method in his blog post, "When You’re CEO for the Day — or Class."
+Peter Vanderloo — a lawyer, former Marine Corps officer and Executive MBA alumnus — gives his views on the case method in his blog post, "When You’re CEO for the Day — or Class."